librz/how-to-bash/commands/tar.md

 2. create a gzipped archive file: `tar -czf path/to/target.tar.gz path/to/file1 path/to/file2 ...`
 3. create an archive file of an directory: `tar -cf path/to/target.tar path/to/target`
 4. create an archive file of an dir but excluding certain folders/files: `tar --exlcude="path/to/folder_or_file/1" --exclude="path/to/folder_or_file/2" -cf path/to/target.tar path/to/target`
+5. create an archive file of an dir but exlcuding file/folder(s) list in .gitignore: `tar --exclude-from='.gitignore' -cf path/to/target.tar path/to/target`

 #### extract (unarchive)